vishvAsa/kalpAntaram/kANe/v1p1/33_the_purANas.md

 are the sources ( means) of Vidyo and of Dharma.
 It would be noticed that the 14 sources are arranged by Yājñavalkya in a rising scale of importance and authoritativene88.460 The word Purāna ( a class of works ) occurs in the Atharvaveda (XI.
 7. 24, XV.
 6. 10-11).
 The Sat.
 Br.
 (XI.
 5.6-8 ) includes

 Itihasa puranam' among 'Svādhyāya' and furtber states ( XIII.
 4. 3.
-13 ) that on the 9th day of the Pāriplava ( an item in the Rājasûya sacrifice) the hotr priest narrates some Purāņa.
+13 ) that on the 9th day of the Pāriplava ( an item in the Rājasūya sacrifice) the hotr priest narrates some Purāņa.
 The Tai. Ār.
 II.
-10 mentions Brāhmaṇas, Itihāsas, Purānas, Kalpas etc. ( Brühmannitihāsān Purānāni Kalpan, Gāthā Nārāśamsih).
+10 mentions Brāhmaṇas, Itihāsas, Purānas, Kalpas etc. ( Brūhmannitihāsān Purānāni Kalpan, Gāthā Nārāśamsih).
 In the Chandogya Upanisad ( VII.
 2 and 4 ) Itihāsa--Purāna is spoken of as the fifth Veda and the Brbadāranyaka Up.
 (IV.
 1. 2 ) separately mentions Iti hāna and Purāna.
 The Āśv.
 Gr. includes Purāṇāni under 'svādhyāya !.461

 It is not unlikely that originally there was only a single work called Purana.
 The Mahābhāsya ( Kielhorn, vol. I p.
 9) uses the word Puranam and the Matsya (chap.
 53) states that ori. ginally the Purīna was only one.
 But since the Tai.
 Ar. emp. loys the word 'Purīnāni' in the plural it appears likely that there were in the times of the Aranyaka at least three (if not more) works called Purana.
 A verse quoted below-Purānam Mānavo dharmah etc.-'462 occurs in many copies of the Manus mrti after XII.
 110 and is mentioned by the Tantravārtika on Mimāṁsāsūtra 1.3.27 p.
 286 ( Anan. ed., first half).